joelthomastr/pommersion/README.md

 3. When a player decides to talk to you, **let them take their time**.
 If they take time to search for a word, patiently let them search.
 Only finish their sentence for them if they ask you for help with their eyes.

 4. **Stay at the player's level.** Do your best to understand the level of the player whose turn it is, and speak with them at that level.
 When you sense that something is new for them, just focus on helping them learn the new thing.
-Don't introduce another new thing until they tell you that they are ready.
+Use good [communication techniques](#communication) to make sure they understand.
+Don't introduce another new thing until they show you that they are ready.

 5. **Correct one thing at a time.** If you are sure that this is what the player wants, it's OK to correct their mistakes.
 But it's not necessary to correct all their mistakes, unless they ask you to.
 If you correct one thing, the player will remember it.
 If you correct too many, the player will remember nothing and won't have a good time.

 <div style="text-align:right"><a href="#top">Table of Contents</a></div>

+## Tips <a name="tips"></a>

 ### Ideas for Your Next Turn <a name="ideas"></a>